Organizing Collections

 Multiple Environments: Read more above

-Multi-tenant Applications: In a multi-tenant environment, you could a particular user's data into a completely separate / independent Typesense cluster for performance reasons or compliance reasons or both as needed.
+Multi-tenant Applications: In a multi-tenant environment, you could place a particular user's data into a completely independent Typesense cluster for performance reasons or compliance reasons or both as needed.

 Based on Use-Case: Let's say you have an application that has multiple search experiences: one for users to search through products, one for users to search through their past orders, another for users to search through help articles, another for support agents to lookup users.
 Say you don't want infrastructure issues to bring down search across your entire site and internal tools.
 In this use-case, you could spin up one cluster for each of the use-cases above (one cluster for product search, another for order history search, etc).
 The other advantage besides independent failure boundaries is that you can scale each cluster independently as needed.
 For eg, may be product search receives more traffic than order history search and you could power the former with higher capacity hardware.